bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 #[derive(Bundle)]
 struct CombatantBundle {
-    combatant: Combatant
+    combatant: Combatant,
-    // This attribute macro marks our attackable_bundle field as a bundle (rather than a component),
+    // The #[bundle] attribute marks our attackable_bundle field as a bundle (rather than a component),
     // allowing Bevy to properly flatten it out when building the final entity
     #[bundle]
     attackable_bundle: AttackableBundle,
-    position: Position,
-    stats: Stats,
     allegiance: Allegiance,
 }